10 Best Hikes from Banff Town (No Car Required)

 Elevation Gain: 40 m / 130 feet.

-4. The Marsh Loop Trail at the Cave & Basin
+4. The Marsh Loop Trail at the Cave and Basin

-The Discovery Boardwalk is a must-do hike at the Cave & Basin national historic site, but if you are looking for something a bit longer, we recommend adding on the Marsh Trail.
+The Upper Boardwalk is a must-do hike at the Cave and Basin, but if you are looking for something a bit longer, we recommend adding on the Marsh Trail.

 The Marsh Trail follows the flow of the water from the Cave & Basin hot springs downstream all the way to the Bow River.
 On this easy hiking trail, you’ll pass hot springs waterfalls, enjoy beautiful Canadian Rockies mountain views, and visit some fun fish and bird viewing platforms.